 What is The Difference Between Trading Oil via CFDs and Futures?

-CFDs (Contracts for Difference) allow you to speculate on oil price movements without owning the actual asset, while Futures involve buying or selling oil at a future date at a predetermined price.
-CFDs are typically preferred by retail traders for their flexibility, while Futures are commonly used by institutional traders.
+CFDs (Contracts for Difference) allow you to speculate on oil price movements without owning the actual asset.
+At the same time, Futures involve buying or selling oil at a future date at a predetermined price.
+Retail traders typically prefer CFDs for their flexibility, while institutional traders commonly use Futures.

 How Do Commissions Work in Oil Trading?